Hola, mi querida familia!

 All of the recent converts of January cooking together!

 Eating (once again) Choripan.
 Basically, it's a piece of longaniza, or Chorizo (sausage) in a piece of pan (bread), usually served with Ají (chilean hot sauce).
+In the house of Andrea waiting for Almuerzo (she fed us yesterday, woo!)

 At the table.